Loudspeakers being prepared for shipping

 Updated on

-As Dan Digre walks the factory floor of MISCO Speakers, he can hear the voice of his father, MISCO founder Cliff Digre, echoing in his mind.
+As Dan Digre walks the factory floor of the MISCO facility, the voice of his father, MISCO founder Cliff Digre, echoes in his mind.

 Play Video: Celebrating 75 Years of Audio Innovation and Excellence